1Computer1/headpats/README.md

 The `callback` will take the `extracted` object and can return anything.

 Once all clauses are added, the `clauses()` object itself can be called with a parameter list.
-It will match the arguments through all the clauses until one is found an runs its `callback`.
+It will match the arguments through all the clauses until one is found and runs its `callback`.
 If no clause matches, an error is thrown.

 The shortcut functions `clause` and `clauseGuarded` on the library index is a shortcut to `clauses().clause` and `clauses().clauseGuarded`.